user profile avatar

 Finalist

-I graduated from Texas State University with a B.S. in Nutrition ('22), and I’m now a dedicated naturopathic medical student (Class of 2027) with a passion for holistic health, dermatology, and serving underserved communities.
-With a strong foundation in science and a deep commitment to health equity, I strive to bridge the gap between clinical care and compassion.
-Outside of school, I volunteer at local clinics, work part-time across various jobs, and continue to grow while balancing the responsibilities of adulthood and financial independence.
+Hi, I'm Marisa, I graduated from Texas State University with a B.S. in Nutrition, and I’m currently a full-time naturopathic medical student (Class of 2027) with a passion for holistic health, dermatology, and serving underserved communities.
+With a strong foundation in science and a passion for health equity, I strive to bridge the gap between clinical care and compassion.
+Outside of school, I volunteer at local clinics, work part-time across various jobs (pet sitting, medical assistant, etc.), and continue to grow within my field of study.

 Education